What To Know About Tiny Homes in Massachusetts?

 The Future of Tiny Houses in Massachusetts

-I am sure if tiny houses grow in popularity, which there seems to be quite a movement there will be more and more zoning laws to address the tiny house issue for those tiny house lovers.
+I am sure if tiny houses grow in popularity, which seems to be quite a movement, there will be more and more zoning laws to address the tiny house issue for those tiny house lovers.
 Right now I would say a tiny house in most areas in Massachusetts would not fly by town officials.

 Maybe there will be planned developments of tiny houses or more practically small homes in Massachusetts in the future.
 Someday, I could be showing tiny houses through the Massachusetts MLS.

-But for now, I think in most Massachusetts communities you would be hard-pressed to throw up a tiny home on a piece of vacant land you own, without town officials on your back, like the Hadley woman or the gentleman in Barre.
+But for now, I think in most Massachusetts communities, you would be hard-pressed to throw up a tiny home on a piece of vacant land you own, without town officials on your back, like the Hadley woman or the gentleman in Barre.

 Other Resources on Tiny Homes: